funwarej/funwarej/README.md

 --
 I am a data analyst skilled in providing data driven insights and solutions to business problems.
 I am proficient with SQL, Excel, Python and PowerBI.

-I document my projects here, hoping to add more exciting projects soon. lol 🤪
+I document my projects here, hoping to add more exciting projects soon.

 ## Projects
 --